 Losing a loved one back home in KwaZulu-Natal is incredibly difficult, and managing the logistics from thousands of miles away in Wales only adds to the emotional toll.
 If you've been named a beneficiary of a South African estate, you'll eventually face the complex task of transferring your inheritance across borders.

 Moving inheritance funds is not a simple bank-to-bank transfer.
 It requires navigating the South African Master of the High Court, strict SARS tax clearances, and rigorous UK Anti-Money Laundering (AML) checks.
-For a broader overview of how the process works end-to-end, our SA inheritance transfer guide covers the full picture.

-Working with the SA Executor
+Working with the SA executor

 Before you can receive a single Rand, the South African executor must finalise the estate.
-This involves paying off estate debts, settling Estate Duty, and submitting a Liquidation and Distribution (L&D) account to the Master of the High Court.
+This involves paying off any estate debts, settling Estate Duty, and submitting a Liquidation and Distribution (L&D) account to the Master of the High Court.
 Only once the L&D account has lain open for inspection without objection can the funds be distributed.

 When the funds are finally ready, the barrier becomes exchange control.
 Because you're living in the UK, the executor cannot simply wire the money to your Welsh bank account.
 If you're formally classified as a non-resident, the executor must obtain an Approval for International Transfer (AIT) from SARS to externalise the inheritance.
-Understanding the AIT processing timeline helps you plan how far ahead to start — AIT applications can take two to four weeks, and estates wait for no one's administrative calendar.

-The Risk of Leaving It to the Banks
+The risk of leaving it to the banks

 Executors are skilled legal professionals, but they're not foreign exchange specialists.